SwiftXcode/swift-xcode/README.md

 Goals, alongside goal 1:
 1. Create a project from within Xcode.
 (Cmd-Shift-N, follow wizard)
 2. Edit your main.swift or whatever
 3. Build and run.
-Only build your project sources.
+Only build your own project sources.

 #### 3.1.
 Bonus: Do not require Internet to create new projects